-On behalf of our Board and Executive Management team, I thank Brian King who has had an extraordinary influence in his role over 21 years with NAWMA.
+On behalf or our Board and Executive Management team, I thank Brian King who has had an extraordinary influence in his role over 21 years with NAWMA.
 He deserves the greatest respect for what he has achieved in that time.
-Brian's drive, innovation and massive work ethic resulted in NAWMA becoming a proud and recognised leader in Australian waste management, and we wish him well in his retirement.
+Brian's drive, innovation and massive work ethic resulted in NAWMA becoming a proud and recognised leader in Australian waste management, and we wish him well in his retirement communities with high quality delivery of

-To all on the NAWMA Management team and staff, I - together with the NAWMA Board - say thank you and well done in delivering on NAWMA's innovation agenda, improving our efficiencies and complementing our Member Councils' reputations in each of their communities with high quality delivery of services.
+To all on the NAWMA Management team and staff, I - together with the NAWMA Board - say thank you and well done in delivering on NAWMA's innovation agenda, improving our efficiencies and complementing our Member Councils' reputations in each of their